Director and key staff

 Anna's team at Landmark includes:

-- Caroline Stanford - Historian & Engagement Manager
+Caroline Stanford - Historian and Head of Engagement

 Neil Mendoza - Chairman

 Neil Mendoza was appointed a trustee of the Landmark Trust in 2011.
 In his career he has worked in banking, film, publishing and marketing.
 He was co-founder of Forward, a publishing services company, now part of WPP.
 He is Chairman of Victoria Capital, a wealth management company.
 He is a trustee of the Shakespeare Schools Festival and the Soho Theatre.